emberjs/rfcs/text/0757-default-modifier-manager.md

 Maybe a whole page is added to the guides on modifiers, their philosophy, when to use them, etc.

 While the overall API for modifiers in general has been "not perfect", there has been a fair amount of experimentation with modifiers since the 3.11 - 3.16 (pre-octane) era.
+Since Octane's release, [ember-modifier](gh-ember-modifier) has had extensive usage and has proven that the design of function-based modifiers is solid for its use-cases.
-Function modifiers are significantly simpler than class-based modifiers, and the complexity of the specifics of class- based modifiers is where most of the hesitance around adding modifiers by default has been.
+Function modifiers are significantly simpler than class-based modifiers, and the complexity of the specifics of class-based modifiers is where most of the hesitance around adding modifiers by default has been (around lifecycle management).

 Existing users of Ember should be made aware of these capabilities, once implemented, via the release blog post, with some examples -- but folks watching developments in the ecosystem